Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Diffusion

 Answer is D: Following the concentration gradient is a passive process.
-Choice C applies only to water molecules.
+Choice C applies only to water molecules. - Which of the following molecules cannot pass through the plasma membrane?

 A. Water molecules